 Springtime is rough on me.
 Besides the yard work that’s always there after a long winter, there are also the constant reminders that my mind and body are no longer in sync about how to spend my free time in warm weather.
-Getting old is a bitch.
+Getting old is a…not fun.

 Every once in a while, I’ll hear the whine of a bike as one of the kids in the neighborhood rides by the house.
 Sometimes, when they see I’m watching, they’ll drop down a gear, goose the throttle and pop a wheelie.
 I smile when they do, because it takes me back over forty years to a time in Pennsylvania when my bike and two bucks worth of gas was all I needed to find absolute freedom.

 When I was sixteen, the only thing between my house and the woods was an open field that I could cross in three minutes with the throttle wide open.
 Once there, a spider web of paths could take me anywhere I wanted to go.
 I really do mean anywhere because one of the paths led directly to the power line right-of-ways that crisscross through the state.

 Technically, riding on the right-of-ways wasn’t allowed, but the reality was that, for someone to catch me, they’d have to be riding a trail bike too.
 Even then, they had to be good and their bike had to be nimble because I was really good and had a 185 cc Suzy that could climb up the rocky paths underneath the power lines like a sure-footed mountain goat.

 One warm July day in 1971, I was headed for those right-of-ways.
 Just as I was getting ready to head out, my cousin Craig pulled into the drive.
 We talked a bit and then I suggested that he come with me on the ride.
 He had the time, so I pulled my old backup bike out of the shed, gassed it up and away we went.